-- 2 tablespoons olive oil
+- 2 tablespoons / 28 g olive oil

-- 1 large shallot, minced
+- 1 / 28 g large shallot, minced

-- 5 fuyu persimmons, hulled, peeled (recommended), and sliced
+- 5 / 840 g fuyu persimmons, hulled, peeled (optional), and sliced

 - salt and pepper, to taste

-- Add green beans and toss until coated in oil.
-Cover and cook for about 3 to 5 minutes or until beans are bright green but just underdone, stirring occasionally.
+- Add green beans and toss to coat in oil.
+Cover and cook for about 3 to 5 minutes or until beans are bright green but still al dente, stirring occasionally.

-Add persimmon slices and stir to combine.
+- Add persimmon slices and stir to combine.
 Continue to cook for 2 to 3 minutes or until beans are tender and persimmons are softened (time will vary depending on the size of your beans).
 Season to taste with salt and pepper.
 Serve warm.